 Woodworking trade tools

 Another option to have handy is a handsaw along with a router.
-Using a router along with a straight edge and clamps to cut a straight line.
-This s not the best way to cut a board but is an option.
+Or use a router along with a straight edge and clamps to cut a straight line.
+While not the best way to cut a board but is an option.
 The best use for a router is cutting shapes and cleaning up a wood edge.

-If you want to create curved items with your real wood furniture, then you’re going to need a jigsaw also.
+If you want to create curved items, then you’re going to need a jigsaw also.
 Some woodwork enthusiasts like to top up their saw collection with a coping saw for detailed components.
-However, you can also get details into your work if you’re willing to have some time and patience with a mallet and a few chisels.
-Hammers, screwdrivers, and other basic tools can be great when you’re working on improving your skills.
+However, you can also get details into your work if you’re willing to have time and patience with a mallet and a few chisels.
+Hammers, screwdrivers, and other basic tools can be great when working on improving your skills.

 Other Wood Furniture Extras

-For additional “extras” to add to your wood furniture toolkit, you can also think about power drills that you can use to combine pieces of your items together.
-You might also need some joinery gadgets too if you want to get into that aspect of woodworking.
+For additional “extras” to add to your live edge furniture toolkit, you can also think about power drills that you can use to combine pieces of your items.
+You might need some joinery gadgets too if you want to get into that aspect of woodworking.
 However, it’s worth noting that it does take a lot of time to get used to joinery.
 If you’ve already developed skills in hand-cutting your joints, then joinery gadgets might make things slower.